Deniz451/DesktopPet/README.md

 <br>

 ### Why:
-#### This project is made purly for fun and to learn so basics of Python and some of its libraries (tkinter, Pillow)
+#### This project is made purly for fun and to learn so basics of Python and some of its libraries, mainly Pygames (also tkinter & Pillow)